 In 2011 there were 368 people employed full-time as conveyancers in South Australia compared with 396 in 2006.

 How to become one

-To become a conveyancer you usually have to complete an accredited course in conveyancing and undertake two years of practical experience.
+To become a conveyancer you usually have to complete an accredited course in conveyancing.
 To get into these courses you usually need to gain your South Australian Certificate of Education (SACE) with English.